ftbusiness/ftbusiness/2020FPS01/main.md

-# Free Documentation Assistant | Fiori Tracker
+#  Fiori Tracker Business

-📚💨 Automate your documentation preparation with Fiori Tracker.

-From gathering and controlling requirements to linking with actual setup and usage statistics, Fiori Tracker helps you avoid common stumble points and cut project time from weeks down to days.
+Paid add-ons that you can add to your Fiori Tracker installation.